 Ingredients for Chili Lime Baked Cod:

 Avocado Oil: Adding fat to help flavor and lubricate the fish, I love using avocado oil because it has a very subtle flavor and is also a high-temperature cooking oil.
 Since we’ll be baking at 400 degrees, it is important to use an oil that has a high smoke point.
+Olive oil works too.
+If you prefer melted butter on your fish, feel free to use unsalted butter.

 Chili Powder: Chili powder is a combination of many spices, including garlic powder, onion powder, ground cumin, paprika, and more.
 It is an amazing seasoning for animal protein and works nicely in marinades!
 It provides a great deal of flavor in this recipe.

 Lime Juice & Zest: Contributing tang and zestiness, lime juice and lime zest provides acidity, which rounds out a marinade nicely.
+You can also use lemon juice and lemon zest if you prefer.

 Garlic: All it takes is one clove of garlic to add nice flavor to the fish!
 If you’re a garlic fanatic, add another 2 to 3 cloves!

 Paprika, Dried Oregano & Sea Salt: Adding additional flavor, herbiness and enhancing the flavor, paprika, dried oregano and sea salt are great additions to the marinade.
+If you like lemon pepper, or Cajun seasoning feel free to add it!

 How to Make Chili Lime Baked Cod: